-In my reading of the story of creation, I noticed several things.
+In my reading of the the story of creation, I noticed several things.
 One, God created man and breathed into his nostrils and man became a living being.
 In the middle of the garden was two trees, the tree of life and the tree of knowledge of good and evil.
 God forbade man to eat from the tree of knowledge of good and evil.
 Notice that God did not forbid man to eat the tree of life.
 I think what this means is that God wanted man to live.
 And by breathing his breath onto man, God wanted man to live a life in God.
 Knowledge of good and evil is not important because if one is living in God, one will certainly not do anything evil.

-The life in the garden was a life in God.
+The life in the garden was actually a life in God.
 One where the man shared God’s dominion over creation.
 This life however had its requirements.
 Man had to obey God’s command.
 Once he violates it, he is dead.
 But man did not want to live in God.
-He wanted to be like God.
+Man wanted to be like God.
 And because of this desire to be like God, he consciously went against God’s command.

 And because of this, man became ashamed of his weakness and incompleteness because he now relied on his own wisdom rather than on God’s.

 Notice also that when they disobeyed God, they realized that they were naked.
 They became ashamed and did not want to face God naked.
 This is what happens to us when we go against God’s commands.
 This feeling of shame remains in us today.
 God does not want us to stand before him in shame.
 He wants us to stand before him naked - just as we are.
 Because what pleases the Lord is not our accomplishments.
 But the Lord is pleased with a humble and contrite heart.
 A heart that admits his nothingness before the Lord.